-The United States offers some of the best Bachelor’s and Master’s degrees in the world, but also potentially high living costs you need to be aware of.
-If you have your heart set on studying abroad in the U.S. you will need to have a good plan about how to cover these costs.
-Find key estimates about student living and accommodation costs, funding opportunities and money-saving tips you'll need to cover if you wish to get an American-quality higher education.
+The United States offers some of the best Bachelor’s and Master’s degrees in the world, but it also comes with potentially high living costs.
+If you have your heart set on studying abroad in the US, you will need to have a good plan about how to cover these costs.

 Living costs in the United States

-Living costs in the U.S. vary a lot because of the large territory the country covers.
+Living costs in the US vary a lot because of the vast territory of the country.
 In general, living in urban areas (in or near a big city) is more expensive than living in smaller towns or suburban areas.
-To give you a clearer picture of the general living costs of studying in the USA, we have included some estimates for the major regions of the country, in 2017.
+To give you a clearer picture of the general living costs of studying in the USA, we have included some estimates for the major regions of the country.

-The costs cover prices for a full year stay in the U.S. (academic year + vacation).
-As a general rule, locations in the Midwest region of the States have lower living costs, while those in the East and North-East are the highest.
-Living costs can vary significantly depending on four main factors:
+As a rule, locations in the Midwest region have lower living costs, while those in the East and North-East have the highest.
+Living costs can vary significantly depending on the following factors:

-- Accommodation on-campus or renting apartments outside campus
+- Accommodation on-campus or renting apartments outside the campus

-- Choosing meal plans, personal grocery shopping or eating out
+- Meal plans, personal grocery shopping or eating out

 - Travelling by public transport or by car